amrxtgh69/competitive-programming/README.md

 # competitive-programming
-**doing data structures and algorithms from uc san diego** [course link](www.edx.org/masters/micromasters/ucsandiegox-algorithms-and-data-structures) **practising the algorithms from the very good book intro to algorithms by CLRS**
+**doing data structures and algorithms from uc san diego** [course link](www.edx.org/masters/micromasters/ucsandiegox-algorithms-and-data-structures)

+**Practising the algorithms from the very good book intro to algorithms by CLRS**